WildanAruman/first-python-code/README.md

-# first-python-code
-Projek pertama python wildan
-with ssh
-again
+first python project use ssh